rosalindfranklininstitute/fib-sem-charge-mitigation/README.md

 # fib-sem-charge-mitigation
-Data acquisition scripts for FIBSEM
+Data acquisition and data processing scripts for FIBSEM